var doc = document.documentElement; doc.setAttribute('data-useragent', navigator.userAgent);

 In a revised edition of her biography of Christine, Madeleine Masson noted that as a girl Christine’s father used to call her “Vesperale”, but the source of this claim may well have been McCormick, who also claimed that Fleming carried on a discreet, year‐long affair with her.
 It’s easy to see how Christine's hypnotic charm and spirit of adventure would have spurred any novelist’s imagination; unfortunately there's little if anything to actually link her to Fleming, or the character of Lynd.

 Determined to travel and break out of her rut in London, Christine took a job as a stewardess on the New Zealand cruise liner MV Ruahine in May 1951 and joined its maiden voyage from Southampton to Wellington.
 One of the staff rules demanded that staff wear their wartime decorations, which made Christine an object of curiosity and caused a certain amount of jealousy, but one crew member was willing to stand by her.
 A diminutive forty three‐year‐old, Dennis Muldowney was a pathetic and lonely figure who had joined the Merchant Navy in 1948 after his wife had divorced him on the grounds of cruelty.
-Christine felt compelled to return his apparent kindness, but it soon became clear that Muldowney wanted to be at the centre of her life, whatever the cost.
+Soon became clear that Muldowney wanted to be at the centre of Christine's life, whatever the cost.

 The medical report written before Muldowney’s trial concluded that he was a fantasist but showed no signs of serious mental disturbance, and he refused any defence at the Old Bailey on 11 September.
 In a rambling and unrepentant final letter to his family he elevated his relationship with Christine to that of Antony and Cleopatra, but still coldly asserted that she had “asked for what she got”.
 He was hanged at Pentonville prison on 30 September 1952.

 Although other women agents such as Violette Szabo and Odette Sansom grabbed post‐war headlines and became the subjects of biographies and films, Christine’s story had remained largely unknown to the public.
-Consequently she attracted far more respect and acknowledgement in death than she ever experienced during her lifetime.
-Her story featured in Life magazine and she was daubed a “George Medal Heroine” on the pages of numerous dailies, but her closest friends kept their distance from the press and it was not until 1975 that the first biography, Madeleine Masson’s Christine: a search for Christine Granville, was published.
+Consequently she attracted far more respect and acknowledgement in death than she ever experienced during her lifetime; inevitably, some conspiracy theorists preferred to believe that she had been assassinated for political reasons.
+Her story featured in Life magazine and she was daubed a “George Medal Heroine” on the pages of numerous dailies, but Andrew, Cammaerts and her closest friends made a point of keeping their silence, a laudable but forlorn effort to combat the sensationalist junk being reported in the press.
+Knowing a biography would eventually appear with or without their help, they put their faith in author Madeleine Masson, and Christine: a search for Christine Granville was published in 1975, with Cammaerts writing the foreword.
 A second, The Spy Who Loved by Clare Mulley, was published in 2012.

 Christine’s burial at St Mary’s Cemetery, Kensal Green was attended by two hundred mourners, including Andrew, Francis Cammaerts and former SOE head Colin Gubbins.
 The grave is unremarkable except for the shield of the Black Virgin of Czestochowa above the headstone (Christine often carried a medallion of the Madonna with her) and a smaller plaque bearing Andrew’s name, laid after his death in 1988.
 He never married.
 Respecting his wishes, his ashes were laid to rest at the foot of her grave.Back to SOE Agent Profiles